Shopify/graphql-design-tutorial/TUTORIAL.md

 - Rule #19: Use weaker types for inputs (e.g. String instead of Email) when the format is unambiguous and client-side validation is complex.
 This lets the server run all non-trivial validations at once and return the errors in a single place in a single format, simplifying the client.
 - Rule #20: Use stronger types for inputs (e.g. DateTime instead of String) when the format may be ambiguous and client-side validation is simple.
 This provides clarity and encourages clients to use stricter input controls (e.g. a date-picker widget instead of a free-text field).
 - Rule #21: Structure mutation inputs to reduce duplication, even if this requires relaxing requiredness constraints on certain fields.
 - Rule #22: For update mutations, the argument relating to selecting the entry must be separate to the argument providing the change data.
+The argument to select the entry should be non-nullable unless there's value in making the condition an optional filter.
 - Rule #23: Mutations should provide user/business-level errors via a userErrors field on the mutation payload.
 The top-level query errors entry is reserved for client and server-level errors.
 - Rule #24: Most payload fields for a mutation should be nullable, unless there is really a value to return in every possible error case.